mamuz/Squeezer/README.md

 - PHP files with more than one class, interface or trait declarations will be skipped.
 - PHP files with `include`, `include_once`, `require` or `require_once` statements will be skipped.
 - PHP files with function calls to handle files like `fopen` or `mkdir`will be skipped.
+- PHP files with a `declare` statement will be skipped.

 ## Usage